LaurieAnnieClemence/JOURNAL-front/README.md

 - tu peux rassembler
 - tu peux informer
 - tu peux réagir
-- ET TU PEUX REVENDIQUER
+- OU TU PEUX CLONER CE REPERTOIRE ET CHANGER SES MOTS!

 ```
 - you can gathering
 - you can informe
 - you can react
-- AND YOU CAN CLAIM
+- OR YOU CAN CLONE THIS REPERTORY ET CHANGE THIS WORD!

 ```